CynthiaChen03/Computer-Graphics/README.md

 <img src="1.png" alt="Your Image" width="500" height="400">

-The whole introduction and keyboard and mouse ineractions can be seen in the [report]("CPT205_written_report.pdf")
+The whole explanation and interactions of keyboard and mouse can be seen in the [report]("CPT205_written_report.pdf")